How to Handle Your Monster-in-Law

-It is tempting to fight fire with fire, taking digs at your MIL or calling her names or being equally rude.
-But don’t go there.
-In having discussions, no matter how heated, stick with the facts.
-Interact using mindfulness, and in taking the higher road without compromising how you will allow yourself to be treated.
+It is tempting to fight fire with fire, taking digs at your MIL, calling her names, or being equally rude.
+Don’t go there.
+In your discussions, no matter how heated, stick with the facts.
+Interact using mindfulness, and take the higher road without compromising how you will allow yourself to be treated.

 As Hilary Rodham Clinton put it: “Take criticism seriously, but not personally.
 If there is truth or merit in the criticism, try to learn from it.
 Otherwise, let it roll right off you.”
-In many cases, you’ll realize that your MIL is just being her usual, ugly self and that she, at the end of the day, has to deal with herself and the consequences of her actions.
+In many cases, you’ll realize that your MIL is just being her usual self, and that she, at the end of the day, has to deal with herself and the consequences of her actions.

-When she throws dirt your way, have a visualization exercise that allows the statement to, literally, roll off your back.
-Envision what she just said captured in a water balloon, that then rolls off your shoulders and down your back before smashing on the ground below your feet.
+When she throws dirt your way, have a visualization exercise that allows the statement to literally roll off your back.
+Envision what she just said captured in a water balloon, which then rolls off your shoulders and down your back before smashing on the ground below your feet.

 Your spouse may not always be in the mood to hear about how awful his mother and parents are.
 It’s important to turn to good friends and/or support groups in getting some things off of your chest.
 Your marriage will become even more strained otherwise.

 You need to take care of yourself before you can take care of a situation.
-This involves excusing yourself from family gatherings for some quality “me time”, not answering the phone when you know it’s your MIL or somebody you don’t want to take to, and keeping your distance as a couple to take care of yourselves and your family, in spite of expectations, around times like the holidays.
+This involves excusing yourself from family gatherings for some quality “me time,” not answering the phone when you know it’s your MIL, and keeping your distance as a couple around times like the holiday to take care of yourselves and your family, in spite of expectations.
 It is only when people practice this kind of “me” and “us” prioritizing that they reach their full potential.